 Discover the lesser-known attractions that Greenwich has to offer, from Britain's first spiral staircase to the hidden corners of Greenwich Park.

 Fancy escaping the crowds by taking the paths less trodden?
-Greenwich may be known for its world-class museums and iconic buildings but it’s also home to an abundance of lesser-known delights.
-From unusual views and underground paths to unique museums and green retreats, these hidden gems will provide a special extra layer to your Greenwich experience.
+Greenwich in London may be known for its world-class museums and iconic buildings but it’s also home to an abundance of lesser-known delights.
+From unusual views and underground tunnels to unique museums and quiet green spaces, these hidden gems will provide a special extra layer to your Greenwich experience.

 The ornate Tulip Stairs in Inigo Jones’ beautifully designed Queen’s House is a blue wrought-iron spiral staircase that links the ground and first floors.
 It was the first self-supporting spiral staircase in Britain when it was built in the early 1600s, and its snail-like form is innately photogenic.